ODEX-TOS/tos-desktop-environment/docs/07-my-first-awesome.md

 wm-launch is your best bet
 Since you created the plugin and enabled it can simply launch the `wm-launch` command.

-Look at your terminal and wait until you see the `Hello, World!` and the `This is executed from my plugin` lines appear somewhere in the output
+Look at your terminal and wait a few seconds until you see the `Hello, World!` and the `This is executed from my plugin` lines appear somewhere in the output

 #### In current session